• Skip to primary navigation

 • Add 1 tablespoon of oil to the pan and heat.

-• Add onion and sauté for 2-3 minutes.
+• Add onion and sautรฉ for 2-3 minutes.

-• Add thawed peas and carrots and cooked chopped chicken and mix gently.
+• Add 1 tablespoon of oil to the pan and heat.
+Add 1 cup frozen peas and carrots (thawed) and cooked chopped chicken and mix gently.

-• When the onions are tender, add the rice and stir.
-Add soy sauce to taste and continue to stir and mix rice so all grains are exposed to the heated pan surface.
+• When the onions are tender, add 3 cups cold leftover cooked rice (preferably Calrose) and stir.
+Add 1-2 tablespoons soy sauce to taste and continue to stir and mix rice so all grains are exposed to the heated pan surface.
+If needed, add additional oil.

 • Add the cooked egg, chopping to break it up, near the end of cooking time and stir well.